kanishka-p1/envision-soc-med/README.md

-To run this project on your loacl systems: install node.js
+To run this project on your local systems: install node.js
 ### `npm install`
 this will install all the dependencies in your system